 Mobile phones enable the ability for bi-directional interactions over multiple channels such as audio and SMS (and an alphabet soup of other technologies we will discuss later on).
 Bi-directional communication is extremely important to development practitioners for receiving timely feedback from their clients.
 For example, the mobile component of Ushahidi allows for real-time reporting of election malpractices.
 From surveys on agricultural practices to routine collection of health data, the mobile phone is proving to be an important tool for shaping development interventions for the betterment of people in need.

-In each of these use cases, the mobile phone improves the flow of information: it extends the reach of information in terms of overcoming time and geographic distances and providing access to hitherto difficult to access groups (e.g. sex workers), while allowing for the reverse flow of information from clients.
-This improved information flow can lead to remarkable time and financial savings: this is evident in Rob Jensen’s 2007 work on fisherman in Kerala where mobile phones improved the availability of market pricing information leading to both a more efficient markets and better livelihoods for the fishermen.
+In each of these use cases, the mobile phone improves the flow of information: it extends the reach of information in terms of overcoming time and geographic distances and providing access to hitherto difficult-to-access groups (e.g. sex workers), while allowing for the reverse flow of information from clients.
+This improved information flow can lead to remarkable time and financial savings: this is evident in Rob Jensen’s 2007 work on fishermen in Kerala where mobile phones improved the availability of market pricing information leading to both more efficient markets and better livelihoods for the fishermen.
 Such benefits from improved information flow are why development agencies are investing in M4D projects.